 The annual canvass takes place from July to December.
 This is when we send communications to every home in Rutland and ask occupants to check the information held on the electoral register for that address.

 The information households provide then allows us to identify anyone not currently registered to vote, so that we can invite them to register.
 This is something we are legally required to do.

 The Annual Canvass of Electors is an important chance for people to make sure they’re able to vote in future elections.

 Responding to Canvass

-If someone in your household is not currently registered to vote their name will not appear on the household enquiry form.
-The easiest way for them to register is via the national GOV.UK website.
+If someone in your household is not currently registered to vote their name will not appear on the canvass communication form.
+The easiest way for them to register is on the national GOV.UK website.
 You can also ask for a printed application form.

 If you've recently moved address it's particularly important to keep an eye out for the form and check your details.